 The Primary School is implementing a system that provides more positive, early intervention for truancy.

+Board member Ron Miller interacts with students at Primary School during a presentation at the April Board of Education meeting.
 According to Massey, the school tries to find out what factors are associated with absences while at the same time communicating with students, parents and guardians about the State attendance polices, the State’s legal process for dealing with truancy, and how truancy affects students.

 Massey pointed out that Dean of Students Sean Byerly heads up the the attendance process for the school and actively participates in all attendance meetings.